 How to get to and from LaGuardia Airport

-If you need to get to Manhattan from LaGuardia, you have several options, but it’s worth remembering that some hotels aren't the easiest to get to via public transportation.
+You have several options for getting to Manhattan from LaGuardia, though it’s worth remembering that some hotels aren’t easy to reach via public transportation.
 Most first-time visitors to the city will find a simple yellow taxi or Uber preferable to navigating buses and subways.

 How to get between LGA and JFK